-Cakes on a plane?
-Foods you can and can't take on aircraft
+Foods you can and can't take on airplanes

 Don't let airport security nab foods from your hand luggage.
 Here's what you can take aboard and legally bring back.

-In October, a friend and I flew from Gatwick to Edinburgh with two pork pies and a jar of Dijon mustard in my hand luggage for our on-board lunch.
+A friend and I once flew from Gatwick to Edinburgh with two pork pies and a jar of Dijon mustard in my hand luggage for our on-board lunch.
 Security at Gatwick took the mustard off us.
 But we escaped lightly.
 Every year thousands of tonnes of fancy olive oils, preserves, vinegars and wine are confiscated from people’s hand luggage.
 Passengers carry them aboard because they’re fragile, but if the contents exceed 100ml, they must be checked in.

 The safety rules changed after a bomb scare